yiisoft/yii2/docs/guide/template.md

 ### Globals

-You can add global helpers or values via config's `globals`.
-It allows both using Yii helpers and setting your own
+You can add global helpers or values via the application configuration's `globals` variable.
+You can define both Yii helpers and your own variables there:
-values:

 ```php
 'globals' => [